 |Nutritional Guidelines (per serving)|

 Although these are not traditional empanadas because they are made with puff pastry dough, they are still very popular, especially for breakfast.
 They are often shaped as a square, maybe to distinguish them from the classic round empanadas.
-This light and flaky pastry combine perfectly with the melted cheese and ham.
-You can make these empanadas and freeze them unbaked, then take them straight from the freezer to the oven for a quick hot lunch.

 - 2 tablespoons butter